 Over the years, I’ve sat on a number of juries and panels and I became fascinated that the architect who is often picked is first and foremost a convincing salesman.
 Of course, put like this it sounds like a good presentation is all about money but this isn’t the case at all.
 Good salesmen and women never mention cash – they just make you want their product.

 This is why I started the Architect Pitch.
-Clients were telling me that architects spend too much of time in a presentation talking about the cladding or a detail that really didn’t interest them.
+Clients were telling me that architects spend too time talking about the cladding or a detail that really didn’t interest them.
 Instead, they want to know what the architect was going to do for them and if he or she would be a good fit with their business.

 The format is challenging.
 Putting across complex ideas in a strict three-minute slot is a very different skill to the one architects have been taught when the focus is often on a detailed architectural feature.
-Here, it’s all about selling, when clear communication and connection with the audience is key.
+Here, it’s all about selling your ideas, when clear communication and connection with the audience is key.

 If you’re interested in pitching, please register to receive our newsletters.